socketsupply/sockets.sh/src/docs/faq.md

 ### Why should I care that P2P is free?
 AWS is almost free!

-AWS is nearly free, until you experience any kind of growth.
-The cost of The Cloud scales up with the demand of a product.
+AWS is nearly free until you experience any kind of growth.
+The cost of The Cloud scales up with the demand for a product.
 And for most companies, The Cloud becomes their largest cost center.
 When this cost is combined with non-cloud costs (the cost of experts, their managers, key-person churn, it can make profitability impossible.